 A second offense DUI refusal is a misdemeanor of the first degree, punishable by up to five years in jail.
 The mandatory punishment for a second offense DUI refusal includes the suspension of driver's license for 18 months, a mandatory 90 days in jail, and a $1500 fine.

 A third offense DUI refusal is a misdemeanor of the first degree with mandatory punishment that includes the suspension of driver's license for 18 months, a mandatory one year in jail, and a $2500 fine.

 Are There Any Additional Penalties In Pennsylvania?

 In addition to the above punishment, refusing to submit to a chemical breath or blood test will result in an additional license suspension from PennDOT.
 The additional license suspension is 12 months, unless the driver has a previous refusal or DUI conviction, then the additional license suspension is 18 months.
 A driver may appeal PennDOT s license suspension to the local court of common pleas.
 PennDOT will then have to provide the court with sufficient evidence to support the refusal determination.

-Our Approach to DUI Refusal Defense in Allentown
+How Our Approach to DUI Refusal Defense Can Help You

 To speak with a Pennsylvania DUI lawyer with years of experience representing DUI clients, contact Regan Law Firm online or at (484) 498-6334.
-We have more than 10 years of experience helping people accused of serious crimes, including DUI-related offenses, and are here to help you.
 Your intiial consultation is free of charge.
+We have over 10 years of experience helping people accused of serious crimes, including DUI-related offenses, and are here to help you.